Advanced SEO for Financial Services, Banks & Advisors

 Or, you can segment the life stages by age, as Voya does with retirement planning:

-Each of these strategies can help you increase your search engine rankings by addressing how your audience is thinking about their current financial objectives and challenges, or the specific financial questions running through their minds.
-By taking this type of approach, you capitalize on the opportunity to gain traction on many long-tail SEO keyword searches.
+Each of these strategies can help you increase your Google search rankings by addressing how your audience is thinking about their current financial objectives and challenges, or the specific financial questions running through their minds.
+By taking this type of approach, you capitalize on the opportunity to gain traction on many long-tail keyword searches.

 Aligning content to the customer journey